ryandday/relx/README.md

 This library was born from my desire for a C++ SQL library that offers the expressiveness of high-level languages without sacrificing C++'s performance and control.
 I didn't want crazy template parameters, macros, or member pointers, just a simple builder API.
-I also wanted two features out-of-the-box: async capabilities, because async is the only practical approach for web applications handling massive amounts of concurrent users, and lazy loading of rows in case I have a big query.
+I also a couple features out-of-the-box: async capabilities, because async is the only practical approach for web applications handling massive amounts of concurrent users, lazy loading of rows in case I have a big query, and some migration utilities since its nice and convenient.

 ## Table of Contents